Ubiquitilink advance means every phone is now a satellite phone

 Global roaming

 The way the business will work is remarkably simple given the complexity of the product.
-Because the satellites operate on modified but mostly ordinary off-the-shelf software and connect to phones with no modifications necessary, Ubiquitilink will essentially work as a worldwide roaming operator that mobile networks will pay for access to.
+Because the satellites operate on modified but mostly ordinary off-the-shelf software and connect to phones with no modifications necessary, Ubiquitilink will essentially work as a worldwide roaming operator that mobile networks will pay to access.
 (Disclosure: Verizon, obviously a mobile network, owns TechCrunch, and for all I know will use this tech eventually.
 It’s not involved with any editorial decisions.)

 Normally, if you’re a subscriber of network X, and you’re visiting a country where X has no coverage, X will have an agreement with network Y, which connects you for a fee.
 There are hundreds of these deals in play at any given time, and Ubiquitilink would just be one more — except its coverage will eventually be global.
-Maybe you can’t reach X or Y, you’ll always be able to reach U.
+Maybe you can’t reach X or Y; you’ll always be able to reach U.

 The speeds and services available will depend on what mobile networks want.
 Not everyone wants or needs the same thing, of course, and a 3G fallback might be practical where an LTE connection is less so.
 But the common denominator will be data enough to send and receive text at the least.